Demodularization can help control technical debt

 But I have in mind here a set of biases more specific to technical debt.
 For example, when we ask subjects for examples of technical debt, they’re more likely to recall and provide examples of artifacts that exist than they are to provide examples of artifacts that don’t exist.
 This happens because of a cognitive bias called selection bias.
 The effect isn’t intentional, and it can dramatically skew results.

 Selection bias is an example of a cognitive bias.
-In this case, selection bias acts to skew the data in such a way as to interfere with proper randomization, which ensures that the sample data doesn’t accurately represent the actual population of technical debt artifacts.
+In this case, selection bias acts to skew the data in such a way as to interfere with proper randomization, which ensures that the sample obtained doesn’t accurately represent the actual population of technical debt artifacts.
 Specifically, the data will tend to under-represent technical debt artifacts that don’t exist.
 Related phenomena are absence blindness and survivorship bias.

 For example, regression testing is an essential step used in refactoring systems.
-When regression tests are unavailable, and we try to refactor a system to retire some of its technical debt, we face a problem.
-We can’t be certain that we haven’t changed something important.
-And so, when a survey design doesn’t mitigate the effects of selection bias, we can expect an elevated probability of failing to note any missing regression tests.
+When regression tests are unavailable, and we try to refactor a system to retire some of its technical debt, we can’t be certain that we haven’t changed something important.
+And so, when a survey isn’t designed to mitigate the effects of selection bias, we can expect the probability of noting any missing regression tests to be elevated.

 Mitigating the risk of undercounting nonexistent debt items

-It’s helpful for surveys to include questions that specifically ask subjects to report technical debt items that don’t exist, but which would be helpful if they did exist—like missing regression tests.
+It’s helpful for surveys to include questions that specifically ask subjects to report technical debt items that don’t exist, but which would be helpful if they did exist — like missing regression tests.
 Even more helpful: conduct brainstorming sessions for engineers in which the goal is to list missing artifacts, tools, or processes that comprise technical debt precisely because they’re missing.

 References